adrienbarral/shallow-dive-into-rust/src/trait.md

 Static dispatching generate more code, but is more straight forward at runtime (it consume less CPU).
 Dynamic dispatching have a very slight CPU overload.
 In C++, we don't have choice, only dynamic dispatching is implemented (or maybe you can decide to do static dispatching if you master meta programming tricks.).

 **If you write code for something else than a Micro Controller, I strongly suggest to use dynamic dispatching.**.
-Because dynamic dispatching allow polymorphism like this :
+Because dynamic dispatching allow the creation of factory methods and polymorphism like this :

 ```rust
 fn main() {